agent18/agent18.github.io/_posts/2021-08-17-feedback-on-essay-jamie-RCT.markdown

 **High attrition rate**

 High attrition seems to suggest the potential for bias.
-Beyond that I am unsure this can be countered for.
+For e.g., this could suggest that Beyond that I am unsure this can be countered for.

 - 22% (1-78%), 57% (1-43%) in the one-to-one call (in total it was 39%
 attrition) left in the main and control group respectively.

-- 61% (1-39%), 69% (1-31%) did not fill in the online courses (in total it was 65%
+- 61% (1-39%), 69% (1-31%) did not fill in the online courses (in
-  attrition) in the main and control groups respectively.
+  total it was 65% attrition) in the main and control groups respectively.

 - They wanted 102 as sample, but ended up with 81 and 112 people for the different programs in total.
 What does this mean for "detecting